-Training should start when the dog is still a puppy.
-Newfies are independent by nature, but are easily trained.
+Remain consistent and positive when teaching these very smart dogs.
 Tone of voice is a key to training.
-Your tone communicates more to your pal than the words you say.
+Your tone communicates more to your dog than the words you say.
 Trainers of the breed claim a calm tone will usually get the message across.
 Because of their size and strength, it's particularly important that Newfies be trained to heel, to not pull on the leash, and to not jump up on people.

 Fortunately, hyperactivity is usually not a Newfoundland characteristic.
 Newfies are large dogs, weighing 100 to 150 pounds as adults, and they tend to be slow-moving.
 When they are not resting peacefully, they can be encouraged to engage in games of fetch and working games.
 Newfies tend to follow the law of motion that says "a body at rest stays at rest," and prefer play that feels productive, such as swimming, carrying objects, or retrieving.